piemmm/torque-theme-plugin/README.md

 This is a simple example plugin that provies two themes to Torque Pro

-You will need at least Torque 1.10.260 for these themes to function - this is currently in Beta expected for release around the 24th Jan
+You will need at least Torque 1.10.260 for these themes to function - this is currently expected for beta release around the 24th Jan 2022 - make sure you join the beta track!